howdyband/makerteens/courses.md

 **Welding**

 In the fall, all students take the first course through Klamath Community College and may continue this pathway toward earning KCC's one-year certificate of completion in welding.
 Emphasis areas include shielded metal arc welding (SMAW), gas tungsten arc welding (GTAW), gas metal arc welding (GMAW), flux-cored arc welding (FCAW), oxyacetylene welding and cutting (OAW), and basic fabrication.
-In the spring, advanced students fabricate the trailer frame for next year's Tiny House build.
+In the spring, advanced students fabricate a trailer frame for a possible Tiny House build.

 **Community Involvement** (40 hours per semester)